 |Age 4 and under

-Once inside the perimeter area, ALL visitors must wear a face mask at all times while inside the Observatory building and on the roof.
+Once inside the perimeter area, ALL visitors must still wear a face mask at all times while inside the Observatory building and on the roof.
 By entering the building, visitors are agreeing to follow this requirement.
 Please be aware the building is often busy, and the galleries and theaters may be crowded.

 There is limited parking near the Observatory.
 Road closures are likely when traffic becomes congested.
 See below for more details.